Research & Innovations

 Student Research

-Students are encourage to engage in research by conducting a Master's Thesis or by assisting faculty with research.
+Students are encouraged to engage in research by conducting a Master's Thesis or by assisting faculty with research.
 Student researchers are also supported by faculty advisors to disseminate their work through presentations and publications.
-The following are graduate research thesis projects completed by SLHS graduate students since 2013:
+The following are a sample of graduate research thesis projects completed by SLHS graduate students: